Sab0x1D/mal_cheat/triage_strategy.md

 - Does it **steal creds**, **log keys**, create **overlays**?
 - Is it **.NET**, **VBScript**, **AutoIt**?

 You’ll almost always land in the correct malware family group (*stealer, RAT, loader*), then narrow to 1–2 names.
+Good luck.